fletch-r/conventional-commit-builder/README.md

 ## Contributing

-If you would like to contribute to Simple Commit, please fork the repository and submit a pull request.
+If you would like to contribute to Conventional Commit Builder, please fork the repository and submit a pull request.
 Contributions are always welcome!

 ## License

-Simple Commit is licensed under the MIT License.
+Conventional Commit Builder is licensed under the MIT License.